EllaBrands/stanDev/Strategies-to-Facilitate-Stan-in-Pharmacometrics.md

 This is a place where developers and users can pool ideas on different ways to facilitate the use of Stan in Pharmacometrics, and other fields that present similar challenges.

 ## Challenges
-* Solve non-linear systems of ODEs
+* Solve large systems of ODEs
 * Handle event schedule (of clinical trials)
 * Create template and functions that make coding efficient
 * Make code easy to install and maintain